SublimeText/CoffeeScript/README.md

 ## Contributing

 - Please use [aponxi/issues page](https://github.com/aponxi/sublime-better-coffeescript/issues) to make requests or report bugs.
-- It would be best to keep the wiki on [this repository's wiki](https://github.com/aponxi/sublime-better-coffeescript/wiki) as well.
+- It would be best to keep the wiki on [SublimeText repository's wiki](https://github.com/SublimeText/sublime-better-coffeescript/wiki).

 # Installation